Advantages of Granite Worktops

 The main thing to keep in mind is what NOT to use on your granite worktop.
-These include rough, abrasive sponges, strong alkaline soaps, bleach or cleaning products which have a high concentration of chlorine.
+These include rough, abrasive sponges, strong alkaline soaps, bleach or cleaning products with a high chlorine concentration.
 These products will damage the surface and leave your worktop susceptible to staining.

 Unless you buy from cowboys, your granite worktop will come with a sealant already applied.
 However, over time these eventually break down, so you’ll need to reseal the granite.
-There’s no equation for working out how often this should be done, but a yearly reseal a good rule of thumb.
+There’s no equation for working out how often you should do this, but a yearly reseal a good rule of thumb.

 You should be able to tell when the granite needs to be resealed because water spilt on the surface will spread out and darken the area, rather than forming water droplets.
 When water droplets form, you know you’ve got a nice tight seal.

-Whilst it is very resistant to heat, water and scratches, the one thing to make sure to avoid is weighty objects landing on the worktop, or excess pressure being put on the corners.
+Whilst it is very resistant to heat, water and scratches, the one thing to avoid is weighty objects landing on the worktop or excess pressure being put on the corners.
 While still unlikely, granite can be cracked or chipped by heavy objects, and excess pressure will put undue stress through the worktop, straining its structure.